-Based on the research, we identified there were 4 main user archetypes including the Expert, the Weekender, the Scout, and the Trature Hunter.
-After team discussion, we decided to narrow down our target audience on the Weekender.
-We chose the Weekender as the target audience was because the HRC is in a location where a sizable proportion of the surrounding population shares similar personality characteristics to “the Weekender”.
-Therefore, we decided to emphasis this persona because of the representation in the local area, and their propensity towards technology and likelihood to use an app.
+Based on the research, we identified there were 4 main user archetypes including the Expert, the Weekender, the Scout, and the Treasure Hunter.
+After the team discussion, my team decided to narrow down the targeted user to the Weekender because the HRC is in a location where a sizable proportion of the surrounding population shares similar personality characteristics to “the Weekender”.
+Therefore, we decided to emphasize this persona because of the representation in the local area, and their propensity towards technology and the likelihood to use an app.

 User Journey Map

-To have a better understanding of user’s thoughts, feelings, and pain points, we created the user journey map of our target audience’ museum experience based on the research.
+We created a user journey map to better understand the targeted user’s thoughts, feelings, and pain points.
 The experience started from pre-visit, at the exhibition to post-visit.
-The journey map helped us identify the potential opportunties where our solutions could reach the goal of engaging museum visitors with interactive experiences.
+The journey map also helped us identify the potential opportunities where our solutions could reach the goal of engaging museum visitors with interactive experiences.

 Based on the research reports, group brainstorming session, and journey map, we were able to come up with the required features:

-I draw the first page-by-page paper sketches to gather our team’s ideas and confirm the product work flow, structures, and features.
+I drew the first page-by-page paper sketches to gather our team’s ideas and confirm the product workflow, structures, and features.